General Ledger (GL): Explore Meaning, Types, Benefits, Process and Examples

 Examples of general ledger accounts

-Here are some general ledger examples to give you a better understanding:
+Here are some general ledger examples to help you understand better:

 A general ledger is utilised by companies that adopt the double-entry bookkeeping system.
 This means each financial transaction impacts at least two sub-ledger accounts, with every entry comprising at least one debit and one credit.
 These double-entry transactions, known as journal entries, are recorded in two columns, debits on the left and credits on the right, with the total debits equalling the total credits.